What is the gig economy? A simple guide to how it works in 2026

 | Independence | You’re an independent contractor, not tied to a single boss. |

-However, it’s not the same as making money freelancing or in a traditional job.
-Freelancers usually work with repeat clients on longer projects, while full-time employees have set hours and benefits like health insurance or paid time off.
+Gig work is not the same as freelancing or working a traditional job.
+Freelancers usually work with repeat clients on longer projects, while full-time employees have set hours and benefits like social security, health insurance or paid time off.
 Gig work sits in the middle – it offers flexibility, but not always stability.

 So how does all this actually work?
 Let’s break down how the gig economy runs behind the scenes, step by step.